anuszek/Esatto-Task/README.md

 5. **Access the app**:
    - Open `http://localhost:3000` in your browser
-   - The database will be created automatically on first run.
+   - The database will be created automatically on first run